Instructor contact information

 • A formula sheet will be provided to use during the exam (also released with the potential midterm exam questions).

-Final exam (25%)
+Final exam (30%)

+The final exam will consist of two parts: a group portion and an individual portion.
 The group final exam will be taken in class during your normal in-class time on the final Wednesday and Friday of classes (prior to Finals week).
 A practice exam will be released in D2L one week prior to the exam, with solutions to the practice exam released in D2L the Sunday prior to the exam.
 Further details, resources, and instructions for each exam will be posted the week prior to the exam in D2L.

 The individual final exam is a common hour exam.
 Understand that attending that common hour exam is part of your commitment when you enroll in the course.